ashutoshdeshmukh22/Fitness-App-API/README.md

 - Fetch User Performed Exercises / Workout
 - Fetch Number of Workout / Exercise Performed and Total Duration

-(While Fetching You Can sort the data by category, by age group, by duration, by purpose, by performed count.
-In ascending or descending order)
+(You Can sort the data by category,by age group, by duration, by purpose, by performed count. in ascending or descending order)

 ## API Endpoints For Admin